- Number of swimmers

 - Competition entries

 In international competitions, each nation is only allowed one entry in each event.
 That means Russia cannot enter three soloists and sweep the podium if they wanted to.
-Figures are mandatory for each swimmer in all categories but senior.
+Figures are mandatory for each swimmer in the 12 and Under and 13-15 categories.

 Each major national and international competition usually involves a preliminary round and a final round.
 The top 12 routines from preliminaries move on to the finals, and the 13th routine serves as a pre-swimmer.